Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 \subsubsection{Static Risk Attitudes}

-Agent's static attitude does not change during planning.
-It is given in advance (e.g., encoded by a domain expert) and can be selected based on the degree of the risk tolerance required for each planning problem.

-For agents with static risk attitudes, we assume there are unlimited resources, i.e., there is no limit on how much operators can consume.
-However, agents should act rationally by making choices that contribute to the maximisation of the plan's expected utility.
+An agent's static attitude does not change during planning.
+It is given in advance (e.g., encoded by a domain expert) and can be selected based on the degree of risk tolerance required for each planning problem.
+We assume agents have unlimited resources, i.e., no limit on how much operators can consume.
+Clearly, agents should act rationally by making choices that contribute to the maximisation of the plan's expected utility.

-We now define a family of utility functions that can express a static risk attitude of risk-aware HTN planning agents.
-This family includes linear and exponential functions that are commonly used to express risk-sensitivity~\cite{wood2015exponential,de2020risk,koenig1994risk}.
-We denote this family by $U_c$.\\
+To enable expressing a static risk attitude of risk-aware HTN planning agents, we define a family of utility functions denoted as $U_c$.
+This family includes linear and exponential functions commonly used to express risk-sensitivity~\cite{wood2015exponential,de2020risk,koenig1994risk}. \\

 $\forall v_{tp} \in V_{TP}$, such that $v_{tp} = o = \tuple{pt(o),pre(o),\mathit{eff(o)}, c(o)}$ and $c(o) = \tuple{(p_{1}(o),c_{1}(o)), (p_{2}(o),c_{2}(o)), \cdots, (p_{n}(o),c_{n}(o))}$ and $i \in [1,n]$: